 Note, however, that both Arlo and Nest make indoor and outdoor versions of their cameras as well: Arlo Q is designed to be an indoor camera, while Nest Cam IQ Outdoor is for the outside of your home.
 Read on in the “Other Cameras” section of our comparison for further details.

-Wyze looks impressive considering its affordability, but still feels cheap when stacked up against these two cameras since it has a cheaper plastic feel.
+Wyze looks impressive considering its affordability, but still feels lower quality when stacked up against these two cameras since it has a basic, plastic feel.
 If you aren’t concerned about that and want to save your money, buy Wyze.

 Video and Audio